InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Reduces round-trip time for preprocessing

-Configuration Files
+Configuration

 Phone Number Configuration

-- Identity: API keys, assistant name, and display name.
+- Identity: assistant name and display name.

-- Workflows: Logical triggers and steps for specific tasks like appointment scheduling.
+- Workflows: logical triggers and steps for specific tasks like appointment scheduling.

 Deployment